awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

-# Creating a Lambda State Machine<a name="tutorial-creating-lambda-state-machine"></a>
+# Creating a Step Functions State Machine That Uses Lambda<a name="tutorial-creating-lambda-state-machine"></a>

 In this tutorial, you create an AWS Step Functions state machine that uses an AWS Lambda function to implement a `Task` state\.
 A `Task` state performs a single unit of work\.

 Lambda is well suited for implementing `Task` states, because Lambda functions are *stateless* \(they have a predictable input\-output relationship\), easy to write, and don't require deploying code to a server instance\.
-You can write code in the AWS Management Console or your favorite editor, and AWS handles the details of providing a computing environment for your function and running it\.
+You can write code in the AWS Management Console or your favorite editor\.
+AWS handles the details of providing a computing environment for your function and running it\.

 **Topics**
 + [Step 1: Create an IAM Role for Lambda](#create-lambda-state-machine-step-1)